 The Crisis Text Line is available to anyone who needs it.
 If you’re located in the US, text HOME to 741741; in Canada, text HOME to 585858; in the UK, text HOME to 85258.

 Substance abuse can play a role in the cycle of interpersonal violence.
 In fact, “more than one in five male abusers admitted to using substances before the most recent and extreme acts of violence.”
 Survivors of interpersonal violence can also turn to alcohol and drugs as a coping mechanism.
-We recommend Drug Rehab and Addiction Center.
-Drug Rehab has compiled educational information on the topic.
-Drug Rehab also has information available on alcohol addiction.
-Addiction Center provides free, online information on the health effects, dangers, and treatment options regarding substance abuse.
+We recommend Drug Rehab, Alcohol Rehab Guide and Addiction Center.
+Each of these resources provides free, online information on the health effects, dangers, and treatment options regarding substance abuse.

 Sexual Violence Resources